amida-tech/recruitment-registry/README.md

 Add to `PATH` `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin`.
 Note: You'll have to preform this operation for each new shell session, or add the Postgres `bin` file to your `$PATH` variable.

-A minimal sample `.env` file is below.
+A minimal development sample `.env` file is below.
 Change according to your database
 ```
 RECREG_DB_NAME=recreg
 RECREG_DB_USER=postgres